nuodb/nuodb-collector/README.md

 ## Configuration

-The `conf/nuodb.conf` file in this repository configures all 4 input plugins for NuoDB running on localhost as described in the section above.
+The `conf/nuodb.conf` file in this repository configures all four input plugins for NuoDB running on localhost as described in the section above.
 The `conf/outputs.conf` file configures an output plugin to a InfluxDB instance defined by the `$INFLUXURL` environment variable.
-Replace the `<hostinflux>` placeholder with the hostname for a running InfluxDB instance.
+Replace the `<hostinflux>` placeholder in the INFLUXURL line below with the hostname of the machine running the InfluxDB instance, and then run the commands.
 ```
 sudo cp conf/nuodb.conf /etc/telegraf/telegraf.d
 sudo cp conf/outputs.conf /etc/telegraf/telegraf.d